Rafal-Majcherczyk/FIFA-WC-2022-PredictiveModel-Dashboard/README.md

     Returns the most likely outcome of every single match during World Cup 2022 Finals based on historical data (medalists are determined).

-    >**NOTE: You can choose how much data will be utilized for analysis (start_date_wc refers to World Cup Finals and start_date_inter to all other matches).
+    >**NOTE 1: You can choose how much data will be utilized for analysis (start_date_wc refers to World Cup Finals and start_date_inter to all other matches).
 Default settings are the following: 1) start date for World Cup Finals is set to 1998-01-01 what means that data from six consecutive tournaments that were organized before World Cup Finals from 2022 will be taken into account 2) start date for other international matches is set to 2016-11-20, so all matches that took place during six-year period preceding World Cup Finals in Qatar will be considered.
-This particular setup was used in my own simulation (results along with three more charts are to be found in my dashboard for football fans that I prepared in Tableau Public).
-Appearances and results obtained during World Cup Finals indicate how well national teams perform during the most prestigious tournament and what their true capabilities are given that they have to face the best teams from all over the world (among other information).
+This particular setup was used in my own simulation (results along with three more charts are to be found in my dashboard for football fans that I prepared in Tableau Public).**

+    >**NOTE 2: Appearances and results obtained during World Cup Finals indicate how well national teams perform during the most prestigious tournament and what their true capabilities are given that they have to face the best teams from all over the world (among other information).
 On the other hand, their performance in matches outside of World Cup Finals from the past few years is supposed to provide information about the current form of teams.
 However, you are encouraged to modify these dates to your liking and see how the change affects results of the simulation.**

 ## Setup & Usage